wso2/docs-ei/en/micro-integrator/docs/develop/injecting-parameters.md

 The <b>pinned servers</b> parameter can be dynamically injected to a scheduled task or proxy service.
 See the example given below.

 !!!
 Note
-    The pinned server parameter is applicable only when in non-clustering mode.
+    The pinned server parameter is applicable only for tasks with co-ordination disabled.

 #### Example